 When you get into the story, you realise it’s that, as well as the characters, that make Anna’s Quest a standout.
 Anna is very likeable.
 Her goody-two-shoes persona does grate in a few places, but for the most part, her kindness is infectious, and you want to see her journey through to the end.

-While the voice talent was excellent, hearing every single piece of dialogue from the perspective of Anna was a little whiny at times, and the noise she makes when using her telekinetic powers sounded like she was having a dump.
+While the voice talent was excellent, hearing every single piece of dialogue from the perspective of Anna was a little whiny at times, and the noise she made when using her telekinetic powers sounded like she was having a dump.
 Nnnnhh!
 Generally speaking, though, as can be expected in the presentation department from a Daedalic game, it was of a very high standard throughout.

 Anna’s Quest Review Summary

-The title and question posted was ‘is Anna’s Quest worth it?’.
+The title and question posted was ‘Is Anna’s Quest worth it?’.
 Yes, absolutely.
-It’s a standout point and click that will appeal to fans of fairytales, fleshed out characterisations and problem-solving.
-Though it has its moments, it’s not a laugh out loud experience, but one that can be that doorway into family-friendly adventuring.
+It’s a standout point and click that will appeal to fans of fairytales, fleshed-out characterisations and problem-solving.
+Though it has its moments, it’s not a laugh-out-loud experience, but one that can be that doorway into family-friendly adventuring.